-Journal Prompts for Beltane
+25 Journal Prompts for Your Beltane Activities

 Beltane, celebrated at the beginning of May in the northern hemisphere (and November in the southern hemisphere), is a spring festival marking the blossoming of life, love, and fertility.
+Beltane festivities honor the traditions of our ancestors and have roots in ancient times, where rituals were performed to ensure fertility and protection for the coming season.

 In your Beltane journaling, celebrate spring and your gratitude for the abundance and productivity of the season.
 Let’s get started with some prompts!